taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 When run without parameters, taosBenchmark connects to the TDengine cluster specified in `/etc/taos` by default and creates a database named test in TDengine, a super table named `meters` under the test database, and 10,000 tables under the super table with 10,000 records written to each table.
 Note that if there is already a test database, this table is not used.
 Note that if there is already a test database, this command will delete it first and create a new test database.

-### Run with command line configuration parameters
+### Run with command-line configuration parameters

 The `-f <json file>` argument cannot be used when running taosBenchmark with command-line parameters and controlling its behavior.
-Users must specify all configuration parameters from the command line.
-The following is an example of testing taosBenchmark writing performance using the command line approach.
+Users must specify all configuration parameters from the command-line.
+The following is an example of testing taosBenchmark writing performance using the command-line approach.

 ```bash
 taosBenchmark -I stmt -n 200 -t 100